kanidm/webauthn-rs/examples/tide/README.md

 TODO:

 * Improve the Javascript to use the username field correcly.
-* Upgrade to actix 1.0 (see main.rs about this topic).
 * Make it prettier and sparkly.
 * Add cookie handling example.